Structure of open-flavour four-quark states in the charm and bottom region: Results

 Our results for the spectra of open-flavour ground and radially excited $QQ'\bar{q}\bar{q}'$ states with $Q,Q' \in \{b,c\}$, $q=q' \in \{c,s,d,u\}$ and quantum numbers $I(J^P) = 0(1^+),\, 1(1^+)$ are shown in Fig.~\ref{fig: equal_QQ}.
 The corresponding masses are given in App.~\ref{app: masses}.
 We also plot the lowest relevant heavy-light meson-meson thresholds for the respective quantum numbers.
 The respective meson masses are obtained from the two-body BSE and compiled in Table~\ref{tab: meson-masses} in App.~\ref{app: two-body}.

 For the ground states in the $I(J^P)=0(1^+)$ channel, we find a clear hierarchy for the binding energies, i.e. the $bb\bar{n}\bar{n}$ (with $n \in \{u,d\}$) is deeply bound, the $bc\bar{n}\bar{n}$ is at best shallowly bound, and the $cc\bar{n}\bar{n}$ sits right at the $DD^\ast $ threshold.
-This matches expectations from the literature: numerous studies including lattice QCD \cite{Bicudo:2012qt,Francis2017,Hudspith2023,Leskovec2019,Hudspith2020,Bicudo:2015vta,Bicudo:2015kna,Junnarkar2019, Mohanta2020,Aoki2023,Alexandrou2024} identify a potentially deeply bound $T_{bb}^+$ as a $bb\bar{u}\bar{d}$ state and predict less binding as the heavy quark mass decreases \cite{Alexandrou2024a,Hudspith2020,Meinel2022,Francis2019,Radhakrishnan2024,Padmanath:2022cvl,Cheung:2017tnt,Junnarkar2019,Lyu2023}.
-This averaged value for the $T_{bb}^+$ from the literature is displayed in the left plot of Fig.~\ref{fig: equal_QQ} in black as a reference.
+This matches expectations from the literature: numerous studies including lattice QCD \cite{Bicudo:2012qt,Francis2017,Hudspith2023,Leskovec2019,Hudspith2020,Bicudo:2015vta,Bicudo:2015kna,Junnarkar2019, Mohanta2020,Aoki2023,Alexandrou2024} identify a potentially deeply bound $T_{bb}^-$ as a $bb\bar{u}\bar{d}$ state and predict less binding as the heavy quark mass decreases \cite{Alexandrou2024a,Hudspith2020,Meinel2022,Francis2019,Radhakrishnan2024,Padmanath:2022cvl,Cheung:2017tnt,Junnarkar2019,Lyu2023}.
+This averaged value for the $T_{bb}^-$ from the literature is displayed in the left plot of Fig.~\ref{fig: equal_QQ} in black as a reference.
 For its binding energy, we find very good agreement with the literature (top left in Fig.~\ref{fig: lit_comp_j1}).
-The same is true for the $T_{bc}^+$ (top center in Fig.~\ref{fig: lit_comp_j1}): Our result is slightly above the threshold but still more in accordance with recent lattice results \cite{Padmanath2023,Alexandrou2024a}.
-For the experimentally known $T_{cc}^+$ we find a binding energy of about $2\pm 5$ MeV with respect to the $DD^\ast $ threshold, which is in good agreement with the shallow experimental state with binding energy $\delta m_{\mathrm{BW}} = -273(61)$ keV$/c^2$ \cite{Aaij2022} (top right in Fig.~\ref{fig: lit_comp_j1}).
+The same is true for the $T_{bc}$ (top center in Fig.~\ref{fig: lit_comp_j1}): Our result is slightly above the threshold but still more in accordance with recent lattice results \cite{Padmanath2023,Alexandrou2024a}.
+For the experimentally known $T_{cc}^+$ we find a binding energy of about $20\pm 50$ MeV with respect to the $DD^\ast $ threshold, which is in good agreement with the shallow experimental state with binding energy $\delta m_{\mathrm{BW}} = -273(61)$ keV$/c^2$ \cite{Aaij2022} (top right in Fig.~\ref{fig: lit_comp_j1}).

 The interplay between attractive and repulsive forces is crucial for this agreement.
-Including only attractive colour components yields much too strong binding.
-Depending on quantum numbers, adding the repulsive colour components leads to upwards shifts of the masses in the range of $200-400$ MeV.
-They are especially important for the isospin partners $I(J^P)=1(1^+)$: It is well known e.g. from lattice QCD \cite{Bicudo:2015vta,Bicudo:2015kna} that the repulsive forces are stronger for $I=1$ than for $I=0$ leading to unbound states.
-Indeed, this is also what we observe (bottom row in Fig.~\ref{fig: lit_comp_j1}).
+Including only attractive colour components yields (much) too strong binding.
+Depending on quantum numbers, adding the repulsive colour components leads to upwards shifts of the masses in the range of $100-400$ MeV, see App.~\ref{app: att_only} for details.
+Compared to other states, the upwards shift of the $T_{cc}^+$ mass is quite modest with about $100$ MeV.

+Regarding the $I(J^P)=1(1^+)$ states: It is well known e.g. from lattice QCD \cite{Bicudo:2015vta,Bicudo:2015kna} that the repulsive forces are stronger for $I=1$ than for $I=0$ leading to unbound states.
+Indeed, we also find these states to be unbound (bottom row in Fig.~\ref{fig: lit_comp_j1}).

 For ground states with $\bar{s}\bar{s}$ quark content we see the same mass hierarchy from $QQ=bb$, $QQ=bc$ to $QQ=cc$ as for the states with light quark content.
 In the $QQ=bb$ channel, the double strange ground state is still below threshold, with a difference between double-light and double-strange ground states of about 250 MeV (compared to about 340 MeV for the $QQ=cc$ states).